 Stroke is a major health problem in the UK:

-- An estimated 150,000 people have a stroke in the UK each year.
+- In England, about 110,000 people have a first or recurrent stroke each year.

 - A further 20,000 people have a TIA.